Are there exemptions to this Tier II reporting? Do these exemptions apply to medical and research facilities?

 Where do I get the Tier II Report forms?

-Why is Air Products sending me a Tier II reporting
+Why is Air Products sending me a Tier II reporting requirement notification?

 During the past year, Air Products has delivered industrial gases to your facility.
 If your company is required to submit an annual Tier II inventory report, these products, whether compressed gases or cryogenic liquids, may have to be included in that report when your facility's total inventory exceeds applicable thresholds.
 Air Products provides this additional information to assist you in your reporting efforts.
 However, your company is responsible for verifying the accuracy of all hazardous chemical inventories that you own on your site.
 According to the EPA, as well as our contract, it's our customer's responsibility for reporting the contents of supplier-owned tanks or bulk containers located on the premises.